 It might sound like a question straight out of a Sci-Fi story, but the answer is a big NO!
-There has been a lot of misinformation being spread throughout the year by popular media that thermal or infrared cameras can help you see through the walls.
+There has been a lot of misinformation being spread throughout the years by popular media that thermal or infrared cameras can help you see through the walls.
 As the name suggests, a thermal or infrared camera is a device that is based upon heat sensing, and you’ll never be able to see anything beyond the wall.
-It does allow you to detect water, human beings, animals, or even electrical equipment behind the wall.
+It does allow you to detect water, human beings, animals, or even electrical equipment behind the wall however.
 This detection is possible when the wall is thin enough, and the temperature difference is significant.

 Let us look at what you can see and not see using a thermal camera and bust all such myths associated with one of the most efficient inspection devices of the 21st century.

 As mentioned earlier, thermal cameras can only detect heat, and based on the temperature ranges picked up by the sensor, assign colors.
 Thermal cameras will not allow you to see through the walls, so drop the idea of becoming an MI5 agent!
 Usually, walls are thick enough to block all types of infrared radiation from the other side.
 Pointing the thermal camera at the wall will only help you detect heat from the wall, and it won’t give you any idea as to what’s beyond that.
 The thermal imager will be able to detect if there’s a significant temperature difference on the wall’s surface.
 Maintenance professionals often use infrared imaging to detect water leakages and insulation leaks without damaging the wall.